 If you see any damaged bricks, you’ll want to ensure a professional can come and do a thorough inspection.
 You don’t want a leaking basement come spring.

 Climb up a ladder to inspect your roof.
-You’re going to want to keep an eye open for any any loose shingles or areas of wear.
+You’re going to want to keep an eye open for any loose shingles or areas of wear.
 If you do see any problems, get this addressed as quickly as possible.
 You want to do everything possible to avoid a leaking roof over the winter months.
-If you rental property is a semi-detached building, you’ll want to also look at your neighbour’s roof.
+If your rental property is a semi-detached building, you’ll want to also look at your neighbor’s roof.
 Alert them if you see any problem areas.